adaptlearning/adapt-contrib-hotgraphic/README.md

 When set to `true` the tooltip will be shown on hover over the item.
 When `_hasStaticTooltips` is set to `true`, the tooltip will always be shown.
 The default is `false`.

 #### text (string):
-The text to display when the user hovers over the item.
+The tooltip text to display for the item.

 #### \_position (string):
 The tooltip position in relation to the pin.
 Can be any combination of `top`, `left`, `right`, and `bottom` (e.g. `top left` or `bottom`).
 The default is `bottom`.